 The area consists of two motte and bailey sites.
 It is thought they were related and that the second, on the western side of the road, was of later construction, making the first its predecessor.
 Little is known of the area.
 The western castle has been damaged by historic quarrying and only small excavations have taken place, but swords and other iron relics have been unearthed.
 Being on the ground and using the LIDAR information, it is clear to see that the actual extent of the earthworks are much larger than those represented on the OS map.

 The settlement must have been largely populated and heavily utilised.
 It can be suggested that this is what led to the new castle being constructed.
 Also with better engineering skills, a larger workforce and possibly even more administrative power it could explain why this structure is much more impressive than its predecessor.
 Alternatively, the eastern settlement, near the river, just got damp and people had to move.
-The earthworks stretch further to the west, which is missed not only by the LIDAR information but most probably, the full extent, by the OS too, but what exists makes it look more like a town than a village.
+The earthworks stretch further to the west, which is missed not only by the LIDAR information but most probably, the full extent, by the OS too, but what does still exist makes it look more like a town than a village.

 There is no right of way on the site but a gateway opposite Stake Farm gives you an early view of the works.
 The rest can only be glimpsed over the hedge.
 The castle itself is thought to have been constructed from Forest Marble from a nearby quarry and then dismantled and used in buildings nearby.
-You could even be passing the old stone by Chelborough Manor, Stake Farm (dated 1607) and the barns around.
+You could even be passing the old stone by Chelborough Manor, Stake Farm (dated 1607) and the barns scattered around.
 Regardless of all the speculation and sparse evidence, the pure size of the earthworks speak for themselves.
 Having been eroded for generations, and hacked at by uncaring quarrymen, they still stand proud as if they have never lost their power.